nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 ```

 ##### 4.2.3.2.3 Persistent Volume AWS Elastic File System
-Using the Container Storage Interface provided by Kubernetes it is possible to mount an AWS EFS volume into our pod.
-This volume is recommended for production environments in a multiple node scenario since it could be mounted on multiple Node instances.
+It is possible to mount an AWS EFS volume into our Pod by using the Container Storage Interface (CSI) provided by Kubernetes.
+This type of volume is recommended for a production environment in a multiple Node scenario since it could be mounted on multiple Node instances.
 - First, it is necessary to create an Elastic File System from the AWS admin console, configuring the security groups and allowing access from the Cluster Node instances.

 - Deploy on the Cluster the AWS EFS CSI driver.
 The Amazon EFS Container Storage Interface (CSI) driver provides a CSI interface that allows Kubernetes clusters running on AWS to manage the lifecycle of Amazon EFS file systems.